ArweaveTeam/arweave-php/README.md

 We first need to decode our JWK file to a PHP array, then we can simply pass that array into a new `Wallet` object.

+**You should treat your JWK as you would treat an API key or a password**.
+You should **never** expose them or place them in any publicly accessible location and **never** commit them to any version control system, **doing so could compromise your wallet and its contents**.

 ```php
 $jwk = json_decode(file_get_contents('jwk.json'), true);

 $wallet =  new \Arweave\SDK\Support\Wallet($jwk);`
 ```

+This is just one suggested method of storing your JWK but there's no requirement that you store in as a JSON file, you could also store it in an environment variable, a database, a PHP file, or anywhere else.
+As long as it ends up as a PHP array it should work just fine.

 #### Creating a Transaction
 Transactions need to be signed for them to be accepted by the network, so **this step requires a wallet**.